-in his star making Oscar-winning role.
+A 1982 Epic Movie directed by Richard Attenborough, Gandhi is the bio-pic of Mohandas K. Gandhi, aka Mahatma Gandhi.
+The titular role was played by Ben Kingsley in his Star-Making Role.
 Its story concerns Gandhi as he leads the non-violent fight for Indias independence from the British Empire.
 Along the way, he earns the respect of much of the world and enemies of all forms.

-For the individual, see the page Mahatma Gandhi
+For the individual, see the page Mahatma Gandhi.

 This work shows examples of: